CreativeInquiry/terrapattern-website/content/faq.md

 Terrapattern is a prototype that provides *similar-image search for satellite photos*—an open-source, open-ended tool for exploring the unmapped, and the unmappable.
 Click an interesting spot in a map of New York, San Francisco, or Pittsburgh, and Terrapattern will find other locations that look similar.

-* **YOU** click on a "feature of interest" in a satellite image;
+**YOU** click on a "feature of interest" in a satellite image.

-* **TERRAPATTERN** returns a batch of the most similar-looking places nearby.
+**TERRAPATTERN** returns a batch of the most similar-looking places nearby.

-* **YOU** can then download a list of these locations in GeoJSON format.
+**YOU** can then download a list of these locations in GeoJSON format.

 ---

 ### What can I use Terrapattern for?

 The Terrapattern tool is ideal for locating specialized [nonbuilding structures](https://en.wikipedia.org/wiki/Nonbuilding_structure) and other forms of otherwise unremarkable [soft infrastructure](https://en.wikipedia.org/wiki/Soft_infrastructure) that aren't usually indicated on maps.
 For example, one of our friends is using it to find disused swimming pools—for [guerilla skateboarding](http://www.epictv.com/media/podcast/inside-californias-guerrilla-pool-skate-scene-%7C-pool-nation-ep-1/600243).

 More generally, we hope you can help us understand how the Terrapattern project could useful to *you*!
 We especially invite citizen scientists, data journalists, humanitarian researchers, and other domain experts to tell us about how our app is, or could be, of use.
-For some of the case studies which inspired us, please see our [*about*](about.html) page.
+For some of the case studies which inspired us, please see our [**about**](about.html) page.

----
-### Is this art?

-Maybe.

 ---

 ### How does it work?

 Behind the scenes, Terrapattern's search is based on two tricks.